This course is only open to students of the Europaeum MA

 - Hagen Schulze, States, nations and nationalism: From the Middle Ages to the Present (Oxford: Blackwell 1998) or German original.

-With coordinator: dr. H.J.
+Coordinator of the course: dr. H.J.
 Storm

-The books and articles of the required reading will be available at the History section of the University Library (werkgroepenkast!)
+The books and articles of the required reading will be available at the History section of the University Library (werkgroepenkast).